Angel Island Immigration Station

-During the island's Immigration Station period, the island held hundreds of thousands of immigrants, the majority from China, Japan, India, Mexico and the Philippines.
+During the island's Immigration Station period, the island held hundreds of thousands of immigrants, the majority from China, Japan, India, Mexico, the Philippines, Australia, and New Zealand.
 The detention facility was considered ideal because of its isolated location, making it very easy to control immigrants, contain outbreaks of disease, and enforce the new immigration laws.
+After the war the station was abandoned, but the wall inscriptions left by inmates helped spur a preservation movement and the barracks were renovated.
+The nearby hospital opened as a museum in 2022.

 The station is listed on the National Register of Historic Places under the title Angel Island, U.S. Immigration Station, and is a National Historic Landmark.
 The station is open to the public as a museum – "a place for reflection and discovery of our shared history as a nation of immigrants".